 These days the use of a signature within an email message is considered standard practice, especially in any corporate environment.
 Signatures can provide an email user with time-saving possibilities whether you are a home user, small business or corporate user.
 An email signature is the easiest way to include important information about yourself or your business.
-It is an ideal way to finish any email with your own sign-off, your business details, a contact phone number, and other information including images and web links.
+It is an ideal way to finish any email message.

 When creating an email signature there are a few things to consider when deciding what to include.
 Be sure that any information you include is relevant to most people you email.
 If you are working within a business then the standard information of your name, possibly your job title, your company name, and a contact phone number may be sufficient.